Octarines/FoundryHourglass/README.md

 ## Presets

-Game Masters now have the ability to save Hourglass Options as _Presets_.
+Game Masters have the ability to save Hourglass Options as _Presets_.
 This will allow frequently used configurations to be quickly recalled and displayed.

 ![Hourglass Window][5]